catkin/catkin_tools/docs/mechanics.rst

 Similarly, when you ``source`` a Catkin workspace's setup file from a workspace's **devel space** or **install space**, it prepends the path containing that setup file to the ``CMAKE_PREFIX_PATH`` environment variable.
-The next time you initialize a workspace, it will extend the workspcae that you previously sourced.
+The next time you initialize a workspace, it will extend the workspace that you previously sourced.

 On one hand, this makes it easy and automatic to chain workspaces.
 At the same